-On 18 June 2021, the Group signed a syndicated bank loan agreement which includes a revolving credit line of CHF 80 million plus allowance of an external basket of CHF 20 million valid for four years, beginning on 26 July 2021, with two extension options of one additional year each, therefore running for a maximum term of six years.
-The credit agreement also contained an optional acquisition credit line in the amount of CHF 75 million, which was utilised on 29 November 2021 for the acquisition of Axis Electronics Ltd.
+On 30 October 2023, the Group signed a syndicated bank loan agreement which includes a revolving credit line of CHF 120 million plus allowance of an external basket of CHF 20 million valid for four years, beginning on 30 November 2023, with two extension options of one additional year each, therefore running for a maximum term of six years.
+The credit agreement included the renewal of the existing CHF 75 million acquisition line, where CHF 45 million is outstanding at the end of the year, and a new acquisition line for CHF 50 million.
+The credit agreement also contained an optional acquisition credit line in the amount of CHF 75 million.

-The covenants are net debt / EBITDA ratio of a maximum of 2.75 times at year-end and 3.00 times during the year and a minimum equity ratio of 30%.
+The two main reporting covenants are Net Debt/EBITDA ratio and Equity Ratio.
+Net Debt/EBITDA should be a maximum of 3.5 times until 30 September 2024, and no more than 3.0 times from 1 October 2024, with 2.75 times at year-end.
+Equity ratio should be a minimum 25% up to 30 December 2024, and a minimum 30% thereafter.
 EBITDA is calculated before restructuring costs, and EBITDA of acquisitions can be added pro forma.
 The interest is based on SARON added by a variable margin depending on the net debt / EBITDA ratio.
-The revolving credit line, which was divided into CHF 73 million cash and CHF 7 million for guarantees, was utilized at 31 December 2022 by CHF 55 million cash at a variable interest rate of 1.92% on average and CHF 2.7 million was utilized for guarantees bearing commission charges between 0.2 and 0.7%.
-Furthermore, CHF 5 million of the external basket has been utilized as of 31 December 2022.
+The revolving credit line, which was divided into CHF 97 million cash and CHF 23 million for ancillaries, was utilized at 31 December 2023 by CHF 55 million cash at a variable interest rate of 2.79% on average and CHF 5.2 million was utilized for guarantees.
+Furthermore, CHF 2 million of the external basket has been utilized as of 31 December 2023.

-Property, plant and equipment of CHF 5.2 million and inventory of CHF 31.6 million was pledged to local banks as of 31 December 2022.
+Property, plant and equipment of CHF 7.7 million and inventory of CHF 28.3 million was pledged to local banks as of 31 December 2023.

-The shares of the following companies are in deposit with the lead bank, pledged as collateral for the syndicated credit line: Cicorel SA, Electronic arc Holding AG, Swisstronics Contract Manufacturing AG, Reinhardt Microtech AG, RHe Microsystems GmbH and Axis EMS Heights Ltd.
+The shares of the following companies are in deposit with the lead bank, pledged as collateral for the syndicated credit line: Cicorel SA, Electronicparc Holding AG, Swisstronics Contract Manufacturing AG, Reinhardt Microtech AG, RHe Microsystems GmbH and Cicor UK Ltd.